omaryesith/sentinel/README.md

 > [!NOTE]
 > **Portfolio Demonstration Project**
-> This is a demonstration project showcasing a **Distributed Synthetic Monitoring System**, emphasizing microservices patterns and asynchronous task orchestration.
+> This is a demonstration project showcasing a **Distributed Synthetic Monitoring System**, emphasizing distributed system patterns and asynchronous task orchestration.
 It is part of my professional portfolio to demonstrate technical skills in Django, Celery, periodic task scheduling with Beat, distributed queue management with Redis, and containerized deployment.

 [Features](#-features) •
 [Architecture](#-architecture) •